-The implication of requiring a registration/licensing regime for VC Institutions is not controversial in itself.
+The implication of requiring a registration or licensing regime for VC Institutions is not controversial in itself.

-What is controversial is the EBA’s interpretation of the implications that come with the EU Commission requiring licensing/registration of VC Institutions.
+What is controversial is the EBA’s interpretation of the implications that come with the EU Commission requiring licensing or registration of VC Institutions.

 The EBA extrapolates that VC Institutions “may therefore be required to be registered or licensed in each Member State in which they intend to provide VC-related services”.